go-shiori/shiori/docs/Usage.md

 ![Login screen](https://raw.githubusercontent.com/go-shiori/shiori/master/docs/screenshots/01-login.png)

 Since this is our first time, we don't have any account registered yet.
-With that said, we can use the default user to access web interface :
+With that said, we can use the default user to access web interface:

 ```
 username: shiori
 password: gopher
 ```

 Once login succeed you will be able to use the web interface.
-To add the new account, open the settings page and add accounts as needed :
+To add the new account, open the settings page and add accounts as needed:

 ![Options page](https://raw.githubusercontent.com/go-shiori/shiori/master/docs/screenshots/04-options.png)

-The first new account you add will become the owner and it will deactivate the "shiori:gopher" default user automatically.

 When searching for bookmarks, you may use `tag:tagname` to include tags and `-tag:tagname` to exclude tags in the search bar.
 You can also use tags dialog to do this :